Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 \subsection{The quadratic formula in connection with the Kummer relations}

+In this section, we give another finite field version of Kummer's quadratic formula in which the arguments on both sides of the transformation are rational functions of $z$ of degree two.

-Together with the Kummer relations discussed in \S \ref{ss:Kummer24}, one can also obtain many equivalent versions of quadratic formulas over the finite fields which are useful in many ways.
+Together with the Kummer relations discussed in \S \ref{ss:Kummer24}, one can also obtain many equivalent versions of quadratic formulas over finite fields which are useful in many ways.
 A different approach to eliminate the extra characters of the second kind as described in \S \ref{ss:quad-summary} is as follows.
-Applying a Pfaff transformation ( fifth identity of Proposition \ref{prop: normalized independent solutions}) to the right hand side of the quadratic formula in Theorem \ref{thm:quad-2F1}, we obtain
+Recall $D$ is chosen so that $D^2=C$.
+Applying a Pfaff transformation (the fifth identity of Proposition \ref{prop: normalized independent solutions}) to the right hand side of the quadratic formula in Theorem \ref{thm:quad-2F1}, we obtain

-by letting $z=\frac{x}{x-1}$ and hence $1-z=\frac{1}{1-x}$.
-When $z\neq \frac 12,1$, we get
+By letting $z=\frac{x}{x-1}$ and hence $1-z=\frac{1}{1-x}$, when $z\neq \frac 12,1$, we get

 or equivalently when also $A^2$, $B^2 \neq \eps$, then

 For example, it is easy to see that the terms do not differ by extra characters as both sides are invariant under the involution $z\mapsto 1-z$.

 Below is the $\F_q$ version of another Kummer quadratic transformation formula.